 If you do not file your return and pay your tax by the due date, you may have to pay a penalty.
-You may also have to pay a penalty if you substantially understate your tax, file a frivolous return, or fail to supply your social security number.
+You may also have to pay a penalty if you substantially understate your tax, file a frivolous return, or fail to supply your social security number (or individual taxpayer identification number).
 If you provide fraudulent information on your return, you may have to pay a civil fraud penalty.

 Penalty for failure to pay tax.
-A penalty of half of one percent of any unpaid tax due is charged for each month or part of a month the tax remains unpaid beyond the due date.
+A penalty of one-half of one percent of any unpaid tax due is charged for each month or part of a month the tax remains unpaid beyond the due date.
 If you qualify for the automatic 2-month extension because your tax home and abode are outside the United States and Puerto Rico, the due date is the due date allowed by that extension.

 The penalty is limited to 25% of the unpaid tax.
-It will not be charged if you can show that the failure to pay is because of reasonable cause.
+It will not be charged if you can show a reasonable cause for the failure to pay.
 You should attach a statement to your return giving the reason for the late payment.